dotnet-websharper/docs/Resources.md

 # Managing Resource Dependencies

 WebSharper automates the management of resource dependencies.
-For the purposes of WebSharper, a __resource__ is any HTML code that can be rendered to the `<head>` section of a page, for example a CSS or a JavaScript reference.
+For the purposes of WebSharper, a __resource__ is any HTML code that can be rendered to the `<head>` section of a page.
+Most commonly, this will be a `<link>` tag pointing to a CSS file, or a `<script>` tag pointing to a JavaScript reference.
 Pages written with WebSharper infer their minimal necessary resource set and the correct resource ordering.

 Most resources are declared as subclasses of the `Core.Resources.BaseResource` class (see "Declaring Resources and Dependencies" below for the different